-The Board is on target to meet and likely exceed the budgeted operating surplus of \$0.1 million for 2017-18.
-The anticipated surplus of \$10.5 million from the ASO benefits reserve has not been included in the preceding projected in-year operating surplus because this item is considered an extraordinary one-time revenue item.
+The Board is on target to exceed the budgeted operating surplus of \$0.1 million for 2017-18 and expects the surplus to be in the \$6 million to \$9 million range.
+The anticipated surplus from the ASO benefits reserve has not been included in the preceding projected in-year operating surplus because this item is considered an extraordinary one-time revenue item.
 Appendix A provides a high-level summary expenditure variance analysis.
-When comparing the percentage spent to this period last year, it is important to know that year-to-date teaching days for April 2017 was 150 days and year-to-date for April 2018 was 151 days resulting in a .7% unfavourable variance that will disappear by year-end.